curvenote/editor/README.md

       handleSearch(action.search);
       placeSuggestion(true);
       return true;
+    case ActionKind.up:
+      selectSuggestion(-1);
+      return true;
+    case ActionKind.down:
+      selectSuggestion(+1);
+      return true;
+    case ActionKind.filter:
+      filterSuggestions(action.filter);
+      return true;
-    case ActionKind.select:
+    case ActionKind.enter:
       // This is on Enter or Tab
       const { from, to } = action.range;
-      const tr = action.view.state.tr.deleteRange(from, to).insertText('You can define this!');
+      const tr = action.view.state.tr
-      action.view.dispatch(tr);
+        .deleteRange(from, to) // This is the full selection .insertText('You can define this!'); // This can be a node view, or something else! action.view.dispatch(tr);
       return true;
       // To keep the suggestion open after selecting: